tanishq-dubey/hive/README.md

 The queen should not be sending commands to a drone that is dead.
 To prevent this from happening, we will implement heartbeating in the queen.

-How this will work is quite simple: once a drone is registered in the queen's dictionary, in a seperate thread, the queen will go through this list every _n_ seconds and call the `/healthz` endpoint on the drones.
+How this will work is quite simple: once a drone is registered in the queen's dictionary, in a separate thread, the queen will go through this list every _n_ seconds and call the `/healthz` endpoint on the drones.
 If the drones do not respond in a timely manner in _m_ attempts, the queen will remove them from their registration list.
-The first thing we want to do for this implementation is move our webserver to a seperate thread:
+The first thing we want to do for this implementation is move our webserver to a separate thread:

 ```diff
 diff --git a/larve.py b/larve.py